 The most common B2B website personalization strategy is to help visitors find relevant content by offering one-to-one recommendations.

 All the current statistics prove that website personalization has become one of the most significant marketing tactics in the current B2C industry.
 Here are some classic examples of ecommerce personalization:

-- Product recommendations based on a visitor’s browsing
+- Product recommendations based on a visitor’s browsing behavior

 - Tailoring discounts to meet individual needs